Motivation and Management

-Positive reinforcement is any action done to express approval for an action done by an employee.
-This can range from a manager saying to an employee his or her work is exceptional to a company offering special acknowledgment for performance such as the title of employee of the month.
-By creating an ideal for the employees to work toward a manager can create an atmosphere where the employees are working to meet these standards.
+Positive reinforcement is any action done to express approval for an act done by an employee.
+This can range from a manager acknowledging an employe's work is exceptional to a company offering special acknowledgment for performance, such as the title of employee of the month.
+Setting goals for the employees to work toward a manager can create an atmosphere where the employees are working to meet these standards.

 Negative reinforcement is the opposite of positive reinforcement.
 To use negative reinforcement is to make the employee understand that his or her actions are not within the company’s rules or guidelines.
-The idea is to shame the employee into complying with work guidelines and meet company expectations for his or her work.
-For many companies, the best way to express displeasure with an employee is to punish the employee for his or her actions or inactions.
+Shame the employee into complying with work guidelines and meet company expectations for his or her work.
+For many companies, the best way to express displeasure with an employee is only to punish the employee.

-Then a company’s desires to end an employee’s actions or inactions that do not fit with the company’s guidelines it is the responsibility of the manager to use some sort of punishment for the employee’s misdeeds.
+Then a company’s desires to end an employee’s actions or inactions that do not fit with the company’s guidelines it is the responsibility of the manager to punishment for the employee’s misdeeds.
 “As a reinforcement strategy, punishment attempts to eliminate undesirable behavior by making an unpleasant consequence contingent with its occurrence” (Bloom, Van Reenen, 2010 page, 291).
-This can range from a simple verbal warning, a written warning, to a reduction in pay and position termination.
+This can range from a simple verbal warning, a written notice, to a reduction in pay and position termination.

-Extinction is basically the removal of positive reinforcement when an employee or group of employees does not act within the company’s guidelines.
-This form of reinforcement is different from punishment because it is the absence of approval rather than a direct consequence such as a verbal warning.
-In an employee looking to advance within the company, the loss of praise or acknowledgment can be a greater rebuke than a real rebuke.
+Extinction is the removal of positive reinforcement when an employee or group of employees does not act within the company’s guidelines.
+This form of support is different from punishment because it is the absence of approval rather than a direct consequence, such as a verbal warning.
+In an employee looking to advance within the company, the loss of praise or acknowledgment can be a more significant punishment than a real rebuke.

 Reinforcement style of management